This page is not updated anymore, but is kept here for the history.

 We have been filing applications, with focus soon shifting towards dissemination.

 Interactive Prototyping I & II – sponsored by Bang & Olufsen.
 They kindly evaluated the course as the best in Europe.

 Some working prototypes made by students: BeoSound Orbit, BeoSphere.
 BeoSound Orbit was selected for the Dubai Design Week 2016.

 Wearables and Fashion summer workshop. (teaching together with Ilona Hyötyläinen)

-Results being exhibited in Bozar.be, as a part of the Summer of Fashion.
-The exhibition was also in the Finnish Embassy in Brussels.
+Results were exhibited in Bozar.be, as a part of the Summer of Fashion.
+The exhibition was also held in the Finnish Embassy in Brussels.

 Interactive prototyping I and II (new course structure) – Theme: Interpreting Cues

 Interactive prototyping – Coming Home